Brand Identity

 Moodboards can provide inspiration for specific parts of your brand, but also for the entire brand.
 You should be able to look at each piece individually as its own inspiration for certain elements of your brand, and then the moodboard as a whole for the overall direction.
 For example, your moodboard will represent the overall vibe of your visual identity, but within the moodboard you will have inspiration for fonts you might look for, your brand photography, or a colour palette you might use.

 A moodboard is no use if it only shows one thing over and over again.
-Instead of filling your moodboard with logos for example, think about the other parts of your brand and try to represent as many of them as needed at least once.
+Instead of filling your moodboard with logo designs for example, think about the other parts of your brand and try to represent as many of them as needed at least once.
 The more variety the better, as you’ll be able to see the direction of the whole brand and how it could be applied to a range of touchpoints in the future.

 A moodboard isn’t a rule book for what you make going forward.
 For example, just because you include some typographic inspiration that happens to be a piece of branded signage, doesn’t mean that you have to have a sign or that it has to be done exactly like that.
 All that it means is that you’re inspired by that typography and that it feeds into the overall visual direction.
 The same goes for anything else you might include.
 Be wary of plagiarism, and of feeling trapped by the moodboard.
 It’s just an indication of ideas and a way to define your vibe, not an exact representation of what you will create.